-4. Ensure the brand portfolio is optimised for HFSS rules, or identify new opportunities
+5. Ensure the brand portfolio is optimised for HFSS or identify new opportunities

 Retailers and brands alike are facing new challenges and uncertainties to which both must quickly adapt.
-No one party has all the answers, and this opens up a significant window of opportunity for brands to bring new perspectives and insights to their retail partners.
-In a recent conversation we had with a leading convenience operator, the retailer made the observation that few of its suppliers had been proactive around this issue.
-This comes as a surprise, given the potential transformative impact HFSS rules will have on UK supermarket space.
+No one party has all the answers and this opens up a significant opportunity for brands to bring new perspectives and insights to their retail partners.